-Overall, there seems to be consensus among the global community that we should collectively reduce dependence on fossil fuels for the sake of the environment.
+Overall, there seems to be a consensus among the global community that we should collectively reduce dependence on fossil fuels for the sake of the environment.
 As society looks to renewable sources of energy to solve the problem, it is becoming increasingly apparent that solar could offer a promising solution.
 In recent years, this energy sector has expanded dramatically, making sustainable energy more accessible, while also strengthening economies through job creation.

 In the United States, the increase in solar energy production accounted for a 418 percent jump in solar capacity from 2010 to 2014.
 The rise in the popularity of solar power is in part thanks to continued advancements in technology that have helped to lower the cost of solar panels.
 This infographic The Refrigeration School created shows that the expense of solar panels declined by 60 percent since 2011.
 The lower price has made solar a viable energy solution for the government, businesses and consumers.
 In fact, one company, Solar3D, sold $1 million worth of solar equipment for residential use per month in 2014.